The dominoes are beginning to fall.

 Werner shut the door behind him and fastened the lock.
 “Is there a reason for why all three of you are here?”

 “Kleine wanted to ask you some things about your possession circle thing,” Gilbert replied, downing the wine in two quick gulps.
-“More details on his lady friend who might be like you—what was her name?
-Charite.”
+“More details on his lady friend who might be like you—what was her name?”

-“More questions, actually,” Kleine nodded and mumbled, adjusting his glasses.
+“More questions, actually,” Kleine mumbled, adjusting his glasses.
 “And her name was Charite.”